AqwamCreates/DataPredict/docs/Roadmap.md

   * The research literature on the online variants of these algorithms are lacking, and so we are waiting for more papers to come out.

-  * Additionally, we lack experience in developing decision trees and boosting algorithms and this may take a long time to be implemented.
+  * Additionally, we lack experience in developing decision trees and boosting algorithms, which may result in long development times of these algorithms.

 ## Nice-To-Have